apache/whimsy/www/board/agenda/README.md

              * `apt-get install build-essential`
      * Node.js 14
      * [PhantomJS](http://phantomjs.org/) 2.0
-         * Mac OS/X Yosemite users should either use `brew install phantomjs` or get the binary from comments on [12900](https://github.com/ariya/phantomjs/issues/12900).
+         * macOS Yosemite users should either use `brew install phantomjs` or get the binary from comments on [12900](https://github.com/ariya/phantomjs/issues/12900).
          * Ubuntu users can get a working binary from the comments on